Mystery Train: Composition and recording

-Junior Parker, billed as "Little Junior's Blue Flames", recorded "Mystery Train" for producer/Sun Records owner Sam Phillips.
+Junior Parker, billed as "Little Junior's Blue Flames", recorded "Mystery Train" for producer and Sun Records owner Sam Phillips.
 The sessions took place at Phillips' Memphis Recording Service, in Memphis, Tennessee, during September and October 1953.
 Accompanying Parker on vocal is his backup band the "Blue Flames", whose members at the time are believed to have included: Floyd Murphy on guitar, William Johnson on piano, Kenneth Banks on bass, John Bowers on drums, and Raymond Hill on tenor sax.

 "Mystery Train" was the follow-up single to Junior Parker's 1953 number five Billboard R&B chart release "Feelin' Good".
 The song did not reach the singles chart.

 In 1973, with the approval of Sam Phillips, Robbie Robertson of the Band wrote additional lyrics for "Mystery Train", and the group recorded this version of the song for their Moondog Matinee album.
 They later performed the song with Paul Butterfield for their 1976 "farewell" concert The Last Waltz.